OPCFoundation/UA-.NETStandard-Samples/README.md

 4. If not using the `-a` auto accept option, on first connection, or after certificates were renewed, the server may have refused the client certificate.
 Check the server and client folder **%LocalApplicationData%/OPC Foundation/CertificateStores/RejectedCertificates** for rejected certificates.
 To approve a certificate copy it to the **%LocalApplicationData%/OPC Foundation/CertificateStores/UA Applications** folder.
 5. Retry step 3 to connect using a secure connection.

-## How to build and run the OPC UA COM Server Wrapper
+## How to build and run the OPC UA COM Server Wrapper (Removed as of 12/2024)
-- Please refer to the OPC Foundation UA .Net Standard Library [COM Server Wrapper](ComIOP/README.md) for a detailed description how to run the OPC COM wrapper.

 ## How to build and run the OPC UA Aggregation Client and Server
 - Please refer to the OPC Foundation UA .Net Standard Library [Aggregation Client and Server](Workshop/Aggregation/README.md) for a detailed description how to run the aggregation client and server.

-## How to build and run the OPC UA Xamarin Client
+## How to build and run the OPC UA Xamarin Client (Removed as of 12/2024)
-- Please refer to the OPC UA [Xamarin Client](Samples/XamarinClient/readme.md) for a detailed description how to run the UA Xamarin Client on UWP, Android and iOS.

 ## Contributing
 We strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
 Once happy with your changes you can generate a 'pull request'.